 While investors have pushed for companies to address environmental, social, and governance (ESG) issues for some time now, COVID-19 and recent protests against racial injustice have forced some businesses to reevaluate their strategies and commitments to these topics.
 Businesses that are better prepared to handle these challenges are often those which evaluate ESG issues as part of their corporate strategy—not standalone initiatives.

-In his 2018 letter to CEOs, BlackRock’s CEO Larry Fink wrote in his annual letter to CEOs that “companies must benefit all of their stakeholders, including shareholders, employees, customers, and the communities in which they operate.”
+In his 2018 letter to CEOs, BlackRock’s CEO Larry Fink wrote that “companies must benefit all of their stakeholders, including shareholders, employees, customers, and the communities in which they operate.”
 Fink emphasized that companies must serve a social purpose.
 “To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society.”

 In addition to increased pressure from investors, companies are facing growing expectations to take positions on ESG issues that are important to customers.
 According to an Axios/Harris 100 poll in March 2020, brands with the best reputations among consumers are ones that stand for issues, regardless of the political nature of the issue.
 Companies that ranked higher across a range of ESG criteria also experience stronger financial performance—41 of the 56 Morningstar’s ESG indexes outperformed their non-ESG equivalents (73%) since inception.

 As companies tackle ESG issues, they may find themselves at different stages of the maturity curve from initial steps, like creating dedicated sustainability positions or a sustainability department, to the leading practice of integrating ESG goals into corporate strategy.
 Sustainability professionals looking to integrate ESG issues into corporate strategy should consider the following initial steps:

 Integrate ESG Strategy into Corporate Strategy and Business Planning Processes